• Skip to primary navigation

 Vegan Spinach Artichoke Dip

 This vegan spinach artichoke dip is one of my all-time favorite dips!
-It’s so rich and incredibly creamy.
-Serve it with whole wheat crackers and you’re good to go for your next party!
+It’s so rich and incredibly creamy and tastes amazing with crackers, chips, or vegetable sticks.

 And the best thing is that it’s so much healthier than regular spinach artichoke dip.
 Instead of sour cream, mayonnaise, and Parmesan, this vegan spinach artichoke dip calls for white beans and cashews.